 Engaging employees takes work and commitment, but it is not impossible.
-One-third of the overall U.S. workforce is engaged.
-And many organizations come to Gallup with even lower percentages of engaged employees -- the median engagement level among our first-year clients is 30%.
+Just about one-third of the overall U.S. workforce is engaged.
+And many organizations come to Gallup with even lower percentages of engaged employees -- the median engagement level among our first-year clients is 41%.

 But as they shift their approach, these organizations begin to realize improvements in performance.
-The engagement level among recent Gallup clients is 44%, and it is even higher among clients with the highest levels of engagement -- the winners of the Gallup Great Workplace Award.
-In these organizations, an average of 70% of employees are engaged, and there are 14 engaged employees for every actively disengaged employee -- a ratio that is seven times the national average.
+The engagement level among recent Gallup clients is 48%, and it is even higher among clients with the highest levels of engagement -- the winners of the Gallup Exceptional Workplace Award.
+In these organizations, an average of 70% of employees are engaged, and there are 14 engaged employees for every actively disengaged employee -- a ratio that is 6.6 times the national average.

 Highly engaged organizations share common philosophies and practices.
 Among other things: